 Global demand for energy is expected to rise rapidly in the coming years.
 Hence Swedish and Chinese scientists have developed organic solar cells optimized to convert ambient indoor light to electricity.

-Development of sustainable, renewable, and environmentally-friendly energy sources is one of the major challenges facing the world.
-Organic solar cells are thin, flexible, lightweight, and cheap, allowing for their application in a wide variety of items and so researchers have developed one that’s optimized for use with indoor light.
+Development of sustainable, renewable, and environmentally-friendly energy sources is one of the world’s major challenges.
+Organic solar cells are thin, flexible, lightweight, and cheap, allowing for their application in a wide variety of items.
+So researchers have developed one that’s optimized for use with indoor light.

 An organic cell is said to be ideal for wide use in daily life to power the internet of things-enabled devices.
 The cell could be used to power sensors that detect and measure moisture, particle concentrations, temperature, and other parameters indoors.